iPhone Air vs iPhone 17 Pro Max: Style versus power

 Style vs power

-Not only is Apple expected to make a big design change with the iPhone 17 series, but now we have the slim arms race forming on the horizon.
-The iPhone 17 Air is expected to employ the new camera bump design, but given it will only house one camera, the overall look is not as radical as with the other models in the portfolio.
+Not only is Apple expected to make a big design change with the iPhone 17 series, but now we have the slim arms race going at full blast.
+The iPhone 17 Air employs the new camera bump design, but given it houses only one camera, the overall look is not as radical as with the other models in the portfolio.
 We're talking about a single thin bar across the back, much like a Pixel phone.

 The iPhone 17 Pro Max situation is different, as the camera bump houses three big lens rings; hence, it's much wider, giving the phone a pretty unique look.
-Design is subjective, but many users have already voiced their concerns about the iPhone 17 Pro Max not being the prettiest iPhone.
+Design is subjective, but the iPhone 17 Pro Max might not be the prettiest iPhone ever made.
+Apple calls the new camera housing "extended plateau."

 Now, onto the biggest selling point of the iPhone 17 Air—its thickness.
-The phone is expected to be just 5.5 mm thin and weigh just 146 grams.
+The phone is just 5.6 mm thin and weighs just 146 grams.
 It's a technological feat, but we have to see what this super-thin design does to durability.
-The iPhone 17 Air is expected to feature a grade 7000 aluminum frame and Apple's proprietary Ceramic Shield on the back and on top of the display.
+According to Apple, it's the toughest iPhone ever made with a titanium unibody and Ceramic Shield 2 on the front AND the back.

-Let's quickly list the color expectations for the iPhone 17 Air versus what we have available on the iPhone 17 Pro Max.
+Let's quickly list the color variations for the iPhone 17 Air versus the iPhone 17 Pro Max.

 Display Differences